Montego Bay: In popular culture

-The city was the subject of a namesake song by Bobby Bloom in 1970, which became a Top Ten hit in the United States for Bloom.
-It was covered by Jon Stevens in 1980 and by Amazulu in 1986, becoming minor hits for both.
+The city was the subject of a namesake song by Bobby Bloom in 1970, which became a Top Ten hit in the United States.
+It was later covered by Jon Stevens in 1980 and by Amazulu in 1986, becoming minor hits for both.
 Several scenes from the 1973 James Bond film Live and Let Die (in which Roger Moore appeared as Bond for the first time) were filmed around Montego Bay.
 Montego Bay was featured in the song Santechnikas iš Ukmergės by Lithuanian singer Vytautas Kernagis.
 The NBC TV Series Manifest (TV series) revolves around passengers who were aboard Montego Air 828 — a fictional flight traveling from Montego Bay to New York City.

 Climate

 Montego Bay has a tropical monsoon climate (Köppen climate classification Am), with a wet season and a drier season and the temperature being warm or hot year-round.
-The average annual high temperature is 29.8 C, while the average annual low temperature is 23.7 C. The hottest time of year is from June to September.
-August has the highest average high at 31.4 C. July and August have the highest average low at 24.8 C. January and February have the lowest average high at 27.9 C. February has the lowest average low at 22.1 C.
+The average annual high temperature is 31.7 C, while the average annual low temperature is 23.7 C. The hottest time of year is from June to September.
+August has the highest average high at 33.4 C. July and August have the highest average low at 24.9 C. January and February have the lowest average high at 29.8 C. February has the lowest average low at 22.1 C.

-Montego Bay receives 1140 mm of rain over 127 precipitation days, with wetter and drier months.
+Montego Bay receives 1136 mm of rain over 127 precipitation days, with wetter and drier months.
 The dry season is fairly short, lasting from January to April.
 July also sees a dip in precipitation.
-October, the wettest month, receives 164 mm of rainfall over 14 precipitation days on average.
+October, the wettest month, receives 158 mm of rainfall over 14 precipitation days on average.
 Humidity remains consistently high year-round.
-Montego Bay receives 2788 hours of sunshine annually (7.6 hours per day) on average, with the sunshine being distributed fairly evenly across the year.
+Montego Bay receives 2954 hours of sunshine annually (7.6 hours per day) on average, with the sunshine being distributed fairly evenly across the year.

+In October of 2025 the city was affected by Hurricane Melissa.